dylnb/esslli2015-monads/monad-examps/state.md

 * We just need some way of tracking updates to the discourse state, *alongside* compositional evaluation

+* I.e., the generation of and sensitivity to discourse referents is a side effect of evaluating the meaning of a sentence

+---

+* So we want a dynamic monad; it'll need to read in some sort of environment (the current state of the discourse), and write out some sort of new environment for future expressions that might depend on it

+* So we'll just glue our reader to our writer

 ```
 State s a = s -> (a, s)